-When he’s not starring on How I Met Your Mother, Neil Patrick Harris frequently moonlights as one of TV’s most consistently entertaining and hilarious awards show hosts.
-As the actor prepares to emcee his second Emmy Awards Sept.
-22 on CBS, he looks back on his most memorable hosting moments: some wonderful, some painful.
+When he’s not starring on hit TV shows, flashing some skin in Gone Girl, or writing poignant books, Neil Patrick Harris frequently moonlights as one of TV’s most consistently entertaining and hilarious awards show hosts.
+As the actor prepares to emcee his first Oscars on February 22, 2015, he looks back on his most memorable hosting moments: some wonderful, some painful.

 Nearly Getting Burned at the TV Land Awards

 The TV Land Awards was the first one I ever filmed on any sort of larger scale.
 My entrance was that I was smoldering from the pre-taped thing that I had done, where Jeff Probst had set me on fire on Survivor, and I’m supposed to be smoldering while flying in on a rope.
 The effects guy just lit my back on fire with two smoke canisters, so there would be a lot of smoke coming out of my back, not really appreciating that my skin was right next to the smoke canisters.

 In the dress rehearsal, I almost got some real proper, go-to-the-hospital burns.
 I think you heard me on-mic filled with expletives.
 The effects guy said to me, “My son did it before, and he was fine!
 You should be fine.”
 I was less than happy about that.
 You don’t want to do an awards show and then be rewarded with a skin graft!
 So we changed that into a fog machine blast right before I go on.
 That was the safer version.

 The 63rd Annual Tony Awards (2009)